Kristina01111000/Drws_site/README.md

 - different picture of him for front page?
 - send over scorecard
 - ssl issue still onging -> inmotion blaming on ssl, ssl blaming on inmotion
+	- certificate using old ip address, needs to be deleted from that server and it will use inmotion